raynecloudy/lots-o-nekos/README.md

 <div align="center">
   <img src="https://raynecloudy.nekoweb.org/media/lots-o-nekos.png" alt="lots-o-nekos">

-  A JavaScript library building off of the popular [oneko.js](https://github.com/adryd325/oneko.js/) script! featuring speed configuration, custom onekos, and other fun stuff!
+  A JavaScript library building off of the popular [oneko.js](https://github.com/adryd325/oneko.js/) script! featuring speed configuration, custom Onekos, and other fun stuff!
 </div>

 # Overview
 Welcome to the `lots-o-nekos` GitHub repository!
 This project is a JavaScript library building off of [adryd325](https://github.com/adryd325/)'s [oneko.js](https://github.com/adryd325/oneko.js/) script.
 It features customization capabilities such as speed, custom Onekos, and more!

 # Contributing
 This project takes contributions from any and all!
-New features are always welcome, and there could always be more Onekos to choose from... if you're a pixel artist you should consider creating an custom Oneko for this project :3
+New features are always welcome, and there could always be more Onekos to choose from... if you're a pixel artist you should consider creating a custom Oneko for https://github.com/raynecloudy/oneko_db/ :3

 # Installation
-1. Download `lots-o-nekos.js` and your choice of cat from the `/onekos/` directory and place both files in your website's home directory.
+1. Download `lots-o-nekos.js` and your choice of cat from https://github.com/raynecloudy/oneko_db/ and place both files in your website's home directory.
 2. Paste this code in the `body` tag of all HTML files:
 ```html
 <script src="/lots-o-nekos.js"></script>